Jasmine Mote, Ph.D.

 Hobbies

-Dr. Mote enjoys binge-watching movies and TV shows, baking, hiking, spending time with friends and family, and writing about mental health science related to pregnancy and parenting (check out her newsletter here).
+Dr. Mote enjoys binge-watching movies and TV shows, baking, spending time with friends and family, and writing for popular news outlets.
+She maintains the newsletter Mental Healthy, focused on mental health science related to pregnancy and parenting, and frequently contributes to the Cambridge Psychology Group blog.